 Whenever you adjust the position of the camber tube (either to adjust the rear seat height or the center of gravity), it may be necessary to adjust the toe-in/toe out of the rear wheels.
 See "Adjusting Toe-In/Toe-Out" on pages 8-3 to 8-4.
 In addition, whenever you adjust the position of the camber tube or when you adjust the toe-in/toe-out, it may be necessary to square the casters to the floor.
-See "Angle Adjustable Speedloader Caster Mount" on pages 11-6 to 11-7.
+See "Angle Adjustable Speedloader Caster Mount - Adjusting the Angle" on page 11-8.
 If you ignore this Warning, your chair may not perform properly, which, in turn, may cause you to fall, tip over or lose control of the chair and seriously injure yourself or others or damage the chair.